stripe/react-stripe-js/docs/migrating.md

   // the rest of CheckoutForm...
 };

-// Inject stripe and elements with `injectStripe`. const InjectedCheckoutForm = injectStripe(CheckoutForm);
+// Inject Stripe and Elements with `injectStripe`. const InjectedCheckoutForm = injectStripe(CheckoutForm);
 ```